quickbi/prefect-qbi/README.md

 ## Deploying

 - `develop` branch is automatically deployed to staging (Docker image is pushed to Artifact Registry with "staging" tag)
-- `main` branch is automatically deployed to production (Docker image is pushed to Artifact Registry with "production" tag)
+- releases are automatically deployed to production (Docker image is pushed to Artifact Registry with "production" and release version tags)
+  - `main` branch should be kept up-to-date with the latest production release (create releases from `main` branch after merging changes to it)

-## Testing
+## Testing tasks

 ```sh
 python test_dataset_backup.py "<project>" "<dataset-id>" "<location>" "<bucket_name>"